+2(j) The teacher knows about second ranguage acquisition processes and knows now to incorporate instructional strategies and resources to support language acquisition.
 2(j) The teacher understands that learners bring assets for learning based on their individual experiences, abilities, talents, prior learning, and peer and social group interactions, as well as language, culture, family, and community values.
 2(k) The teacher knows how to access information about the values of diverse cultures and communities and how to incorporate learners' experiences, cultures, and community resources into instruction.
 2(1) The teacher believes that all learners can achieve at high levels and persists in helping each learner reach his/her full potential.
 2(m) The teacher respects learners as individuals with differing personal and family backgrounds and various skills, abilities, perspectives, talents, and interests.
 2(n) The teacher makes learners feel valued and helps them learn to value each other.
 2(o) The teacher values diverse languages and dialects and seeks to integrate them into his/her instructional practice to engage students in learning.